You are here

 11. Can I send in renewal credit to CDE as I earn it?

-No, please include evidence of renewal credit with your renewal application.
+No, evidence of renewal credit needs to be uploaded into your renewal application.
 You may apply to renew six (6) months prior to expiration.

 12. I previously held a certificate with both my teaching and special services endorsements on it.
 I now have two licenses.
 Do I have to fill out two applications and pay two renewal fees?

-Yes, you will submit two applications with a renewal fee for each license.
-When renewing more that one type of license at the same time, you may be required to upload the same documents into two separate renewal applications.
+Yes, you will submit an application with a renewal fee for each license.
+When renewing more that one type of license at the same time, you may submit the same professional development activities.

 14. Can I use all of my student teacher mentorship hours for renewal credit?